Disaster Loan Program

 Congressman Rogers could not attend this year due to pressing business in Washington, D.C., but provided a message via video during the symposium.

 Rajant Corporation CEO, Chairman and Co-Founder Bob Schena was the Keynote Speaker at the event.
 Schena expanded his Malvern, PA, wireless mesh technology business to Morehead, Kentucky in 2017 and has been growing there since.
-Since the beginning, his company has participated in the SEED symposium and was on hand to network and meet with potential partners and clients at the event.
+Since its inception, his company has participated in the SEED symposium, where it was on hand to network and meet potential partners and clients.

 Schena encouraged other businesses to invest in Eastern Kentucky and to give the region a chance to prove it has the workforce, tenacity, and skills to compete globally.